cogentcore/core/README.md

 ## General / Widgets

-* fileview file filter function -- add to all calls..  probably worth it

 * recent paths seems like a bug -- test more carefully

 * tableview return / space to select item

-* layout scroll to box, item methods, call in tableview -- easy

 * crash on quit:
 * cocoa.go: